nasa/nos3/docs/wiki/Scenario_Commissioning.md

   4) Generates a prompt to disable the sample device
   5) Disables the Sample Instrument

 Now, we will configure science mode.
-The difference between this and the above commands is that the science mode commands take arguments, whereas above we didn't need arguments in the above commands.
+The difference between this and the above commands is that the science mode commands take arguments, whereas we didn't need arguments in the above commands.

 * A sample Enable Science Region command looks like: `_cmd("MGR_RADIO MGR_SET_AK_CC with AK_STATUS ENABLE")_`
 * Using the above as a template, write a new section to our script that will: